nateschor/ML-Knowledge-Base/ML_Knowledge_Base_Vault/Table of Contents.md

 ### Nathan TODO:
-Put references git steps under one header with links (in the end is good) like below
 - add a section in coding practices about saving intermediate data, models et (the more the better, though space is somewhat a concern too).
 Discuss underlying plot data.
 If making plots involves a lot of computations, we don't want to be redoing the computations just to change plot labels.
 So saving the smallest dataset preceding a plot and then doing plot itself in a separate script is a good practive.

 # Git steps reference